pingforhelp/BCA/docs/computer-sci/computer-fundamentals/mid-2.md

 # Q1.
 Define Power Point and its Features.

 # Q2.
+Ans:
 # Q3.
+Ans:

 # Q4.
 Explain worksheet, workbook, and cell.
+Ans:

 # Q5.
 What is mail merge?
 Ans: Mail Merge feature in MS Word allows you to merge an address file with a form letter in order to generate multiple copies of the same letter, with one copy for each address in your file.
 This automates the task of generating the same letter for multiple recipients.

-It is a process of combining generic information (such as a form letter or mass e-mail) with specific information (such as a specific recipient's address, name, or title).
+It is a process of combining generic information (such as a form letter or mass e-mail) with specific information (such as a specific recipient’s e-mail address, name, or title/subject).

+For instance, HR needs to inform all employees of a holiday.

 # Q6.
 Explain formatting a word file.